Studies in English

 • The attendance on the first term is mandatory.
 The maximum number of points that a student can collect is 20.

-• Students eligible to attend the second test are those who were justifiably absent (they must provide an appeal to the Department of Immunology with justification for their absence)
+• Second term for taking the test is one week later.
+Students eligible to attend the second test are only those who were justifiably absent (they must provide an appeal to the Department of Immunology with justification for their absence)

 • The result of colloquium will be recorded in the student’s personal card, the index and the electronic database.